m3data/collective-futurecrafting/README.md

 ### Key Files and Directories

+- `_data/`: YAML files for dynamic content (e.g., navigation).
+- `_includes/`: Reusable components like headers and footers.
 - `_layouts/`: HTML templates for pages.
-- `_includes/`: Reusable components like headers and footers.
-- `_data/`: YAML files for dynamic content (e.g., navigation).
+- `_posts/`: Collection of blog posts in Markdown.
+- `_resources/`: Collection of resources in Markdown.
 - `assets/`: CSS, JavaScript, and images.
+- `pages/`: Static pages in Markdown or HTML.
 - `_config.yml`: Site-wide configuration settings.

 ## 📜 License